VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Incorporating horizontal pull exercises into your routine is key to developing a balanced upper body, improving posture, and enhancing functional strength.
 Whether you choose free weights, cables, or bodyweight variations, the horizontal pull movement is an essential addition to any well-rounded strength training program.
 The primary muscles engaged during the horizontal pull involve the latissimus dorsi (lats), rhomboids, trapezius and rear deltoids, as well as your forearm and core muscles.

-What’s better out of seated vs standing pulls?
+What’s better, seated vs standing pulls?

 Standing Row